mate-academy/jv-program-common-mistakes/hibernate/add-user-service/add-user-service-checklist.md

 # Common mistakes

 * Let’s make the email unique.
+We need to check the email during user registration and make the email a unique field in the database.
 * Custom `AuthenticationException` shouldn’t be `RuntimeException`.
 * `findByEmail()` - don’t complicate with unnecessary variables, expect to receive only one String param in method arguments.